Wisconsin Evangelical Lutheran Synod: Beginning

-The WELS's direct predecessor, known as The German Evangelical Ministerium of Wisconsin was founded in 1850 by several churches in and around Milwaukee, Wisconsin.
+The WELS's direct predecessor, known as the German Evangelical Ministerium of Wisconsin, was founded in 1850 by several churches in and around Milwaukee, Wisconsin.
 Many of the early pastors were educated and trained by mission societies in Germany.
 The early churches in the Wisconsin Synod had a strong German background; services and church business were conducted in German.
-Many of the pastors and congregations brought with them a tolerance towards forming joint congregations with the Reformed, similar to the Union Churches they left behind in Germany.
+Many of the pastors and congregations brought with them a tolerance towards forming joint congregations with the Reformed, similar to the Union Churches they had left behind in Germany.
 In 1864, the German Evangelical Lutheran synod of Wisconsin was incorporated by an act of the state legislature.

 General Council

 In the 1860s, the Wisconsin Synod became increasingly conservative along the Lutheran viewpoint and against the Reformed.
-In the synod convention of 1867, the synod joined the General Council, a group of Neo-Lutheran synods that left the General Synod because the latter body sought to compromise Lutheran doctrine in order to join with non-Lutheran American Protestantism.
+In the synod convention of 1867, the synod joined the General Council, a group of Neo-Lutheran synods that had left the General Synod because the latter body sought to compromise Lutheran doctrine in order to join with non-Lutheran American Protestantism.
 However, some pastors in the Wisconsin Synod agreed with the "open questions" position of the Iowa Synod that some doctrines could be left unresolved and good Lutherans could agree to disagree about them.

 The 1868 convention witnessed a meaningful discussion on the topic of pulpit and altar fellowship, one of the Four Points in American Lutheranism.
 Although there were several dissenting opinions, most of the pastors and lay delegates realized that they could not in good conscience exchange pastors with non-Lutherans or invite them to commune at their altar.
 They felt that the position the General Council took on this subject was inadequate.
 They resolved that, unless it changed course, they would withdraw from the General Council.